 The Declaration of Independence established the core principles of our Nation, the United States of America.
 Our Constitution with the Amendments provide a rule of law for an actual government to accomplish those principles.
 The Bill of Rights protects the individual rights of American citizens.

-Our founding fathers were also greatly influenced by the English philosopher John Locke.
-He wrote in his Two Treatises on Government of 1690: "God, as King David says (Psalm 115:16), has given the earth to the children of men, given it to mankind in common" (II, 5).
+Our founding fathers were also greatly influenced by the philosophers John Locke and Baron de Montesquieu.
+John Locke (1632–1704) of England wrote in his Two Treatises on Government of 1690: "God, as King David says (Psalm 115:16), has given the earth to the children of men, given it to mankind in common" (II, 5).
 Locke argued that people were born with certain natural rights to life, liberty, and property, and that governments are formed to protect the rights of the people.
 When governments fail to protect these rights, tyranny results, and the people have the right to rebel.
-Locke's ideas were evident in all three of our Freedom Documents - the Declaration of Independence, the Constitution, and the Bill of Rights.
+The political philosopher Baron de Montesquieu (1689-1755) of France in The Spirit of the Laws in 1748 proposed the best form of government would incorporate a separation of powers into executive, legislative, and judicial branches and would be based on the natural law.
+Both of their ideas were evident in all three of our Founding Documents - the Declaration of Independence, the Constitution, and the Bill of Rights.

 In its struggle for Liberty, the Second Continental Congress saw the need for a Confederacy of the States and established a central authority known as the Articles of Confederation, which was drafted on November 15, 1777, and was not ratified by all the States until March 1, 1781.
 The Continental Congress was careful to preserve the independence, rights, and privileges of the States, but proved ineffective.
 The Congress of the Confederation operated the U. S. government from March 1, 1781 until March 4, 1789.